 - Direct Personal interview

 - Telephone Interviews

 - Internet Surveys

-1) Direct Personal interview:
+1) Direct Personal interview

-- Helps to get opportunity for feedback.
+- It helps to get an opportunity for feedback.

 - There is high participation.